 - 5.1.
-The two applications are for planning permission and advertising consent in connection with the use of the site as a film studio for a temporary two year period and the provision of signage associated with this use. - 5.2.
+The two applications are for planning permission and advertising consent in connection with the use of the site as a film studio for a temporary 15 year period and the provision of signage associated with this use. - 5.2.
 The primary proposed structures on site are three studios.
 Their front elevations are oriented to the east, with integrated signage at a high level on the eastern elevations, their rear elevations face west toward Towpath Road.
 The tallest structure measures 23.37m in height.
 The 3D visualisation below provides context as to the site layout:

 5.3.
-Three further but ancillary structures are proposed; two serving as offices, the other as a multifunctional space referred to as the "hub".
+Three ancillary structures are proposed; two serving as offices, the other as a multifunctional space referred to as the "hub".
 One of the office structures and the hub are to be located within the western part of the site, close to the western boundary adjacent to Towpath Road.
-The second office, referred to as "backlot office east", is within the central part of the site, close to the primary vehicular access, referred to as Gate A.
+The second office, referred to as "backlot office east", is within the central part of the site, close to the primary vehicular access, referred to as Gate A. These structures are proposed to only be on site for a period of up to two years.
+It is intended they will be replaced in future, however details of which have not been submitted with this application and the replacement structures do not form any part of the current application.
+Separate planning permission would be required for their replacement.

 - 5.4.
 Two structures are proposed in the eastern-most part of the site which serve as ancillary storage and workshop areas.
 A refuse storage area lies beyond these; close to the site's eastern boundary with Harbet Road.
 Proposed cycle storage and vehicle parking are split across the site. - 5.5.
 The site utilises existing accesses, of which there are three in total.
 Two gates, "Gate B", which is off Towpath Road, and "Gate C", which is off Harbet Road, just serve as emergency access.
 Gate A, the primary access serving the proposed use, is off Hawley Road in the northern part of the site.
-This access will be marked by stacked and painted shipping containers and integrated internally illuminated signage.
+This access will be marked by stacked and painted shipping containers and integrated internally illuminated signage. - 5.6.

-5.6.
 No changes are proposed to the site's existing boundary treatment.
 However, the applicant proposes an additional pedestrian and cycle only access gate to Towpath Road which will require minor works to the boundary fence close to Gate B.